fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/group-sip.md

 #### 3. AMC\Distributor

-Team members like operations\business etc.. of from AMC\distributor can be designated to view group SIP investments.
+Team members like operations\business etc.. of AMC\distributor can be designated to view group SIP investments.
 Designated users will be provided access to

 - View employees who have registered for group SIP
 - View investments of employees & payment settlement details from the employers